 Douglas Fir is equipped with strong fibers that make it resistant to physical impacts.
 This is why Douglas Fir is popular in heavy-duty flooring due to its good resistance and high strength.

-Because of having high bending strength Douglas Fir use as a boat building material.
+Because of having high bending strength Douglas Fir is used as a boat-building material.
 Plus, it has good dimensional stability as well.

 Pros and Cons OF Douglas Fir as a Softwood